DreamOfTheRedChamber/system-design-interviews/httpProtocol.md

 ![Cache-Control headers](./images/cacheControl-headers.png)

 ## Conditional Get
+* To revalidate a response with the origin server, a cache uses the value in the Validator headers (Etag or Last-Modified) to do a conditional GET.

+### Validators
+* ETag: An Etag, or entity tag, is an opaque token that the server associates with a particular state of a resource.
+Whenever the resource state changes, the entity tag should be changed accordingly.
+* Last-modified: The Last-Modified header indicates the last point in time when the resource was changed.

 ### Conditional get headers

 * If-Match: Succeeds if the ETag of the distant resource is equal to one listed in this header.
 By default, unless the etag is prefixed with 'W/', it performs a strong validation.